Chapter 1. "Another Life".

 While Veronica was studying at the university for the money that her aunt had saved over the years of painstaking work at the chocolate factory, she was running from the impenetrable reality.
 Peers and classmates always snubbed and teased her, because the girl was an offspring without kith or kin.
 Although when was Veronica worried about what people thought of her?
 Never.
 However, seeing as she came from the university in tears, her aunt immediately understood what was going on behind the walls of the prestigious educational institution: constant insults and misunderstandings from the Veronica’s friends at the same faculty (Veronica Ledyanova was in her penultimate year specializing in fashion design, because in her early childhood she had always liked to draw various sketches of men and women clothes).

 Henrietta never wanted to limit Veronica in anything.
 She was very attached to Veronica, despite her abrasive character: the girl didn’t like when the aunt taught her the truth of life.
 But Henrietta still loved Veronica like her own daughter, and Veronica certainly understood how much she owed to her aunt.
-That brave and kind woman of about fifty five, whose hair had been slightly silvered with grey, had been raising Veronica over the years.
-Though Henrietta was not a family person, she was the closest person to her in the whole world.
+That brave and kind woman of about fifty-five, whose hair had been slightly silvered with grey, had been raising Veronica over the years.
+Though Henrietta wasn’t a family person, she was the closest person to her in the whole world.
 Not only because they had already known the habits and character of each other so well, but also because full understanding had been developed them over the years and they were willing to help each other at any time.

 Veronica and Henrietta were almost like sisters, despite the significant difference in age.